 Doris Alter, Beth Tikvah Synagogue’s Executive Director, is responsible for all aspects of the Synagogue Administration.
 Doris’ career began over 20 years ago in the Jewish non-profit sector.
 Born and raised in Montreal and moved to Toronto in 1997.
 Amongst the various volunteer positions Doris has held, today she is President of STAT (Synagogue Temple Administrators of Toronto).
 Doris oversees the fiscal management of Beth Tikvah and is responsible for membership, recruitment and retention, fundraising, catering, major events and building maintenance.
 Doris interfaces with outside organizations on administrative affairs and daily operations.

-Sigal Tuch has been our Youth and Young Families Director since 2007.
-She is a long-time member of Beth Tikvah, where she was a Kadimanik, USY participant, and BETSY president.
+Sigal Tuch is Beth Tikvah Synagogue's Program Director.
+She has been on staff since 2007 and is a long-time member of Beth Tikvah, where she was a Kadimanik, USY participant, and BETSY president.
 Sigal received her B.A. in Psychology and a Bachelor of Education from York University with a specialized certificate in Equity Education.
 Her diverse career includes teaching with the Toronto Board of Education; serving as a Jewish educator with schools such as USDS, DJCS, and the Beth Tikvah Congregational School; Executive Assistant to a celebrity chef; event planning; and working as a Sales and Marketing Coordinator in the foodservice industry.

 Renee Cammy, Membership Coordinator